-4. If you have the correct angle set on the transducer, yet lose a bottom reading at high speed, adjust the height and the running angle in small increments to give you the ideal transducer position for your boat.
-First, adjust the height in small increments.

-disassemble the transducer mounting assembly and re-position the ratchets.
+- 4. If you have the correct angle set on the transducer, yet lose a bottom reading at high speed, adjust the height and the running angle in small increments to give you the ideal transducer position for your boat.
+First, adjust the height in small increments. - 5.
+If you are still not getting good high speed readings, you may need to disassemble the transducer mounting assembly and re-position the ratchets.

 If you do change the transducer position, re-trace the position of the mounting bracket before proceeding.

-NOTE: It is often necessary to make several incremental transducer adjustments before optimum high speed performance is achieved.
-Due to the wide variety of boat hulls, however, it is not always possible to obtain high speed depth readings.
+NOTE: It is often necessary to make several incremental transducer adjustments before entire to be adjustments before optimum high speed performance is achieved.
+Due to the wide variety of boat hulls, however, it is not always possible to obtain high speed depth readings

 Finalize the Transducer Installation